-Principle Implementation 12.
-The SWF's operations and financial statements should be audited annually in accordance with recognized international or national auditing standards in a consistent manner.
-The financial statements for the NZ Super Fund and the Guardians are audited by the Office of the Auditor-General acting through its agent.
-The current auditor is a partner of EY.
-The audit is carried out in accordance with the Auditor-General's Auditing Standards which incorporate the Professional and Ethical Standards and International Standards on Auditing (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board.
-Unaudited prospective financial statements for the NZ Super Fund are published in our annual Statement of Performance Expectations.
-Both our Annual Reports and Statements of Performance Expectations are tabled in Parliament and published on the Fund's website (see GAPP 2).
+Principle Implementation Performance Expectations.
+Both our Annual Reports and Statements of Performance Expectations are tabled in Parliament and published on the Fund's website (see our response to GAPP 2 for links to these documents).
+The annual carbon footprint of the NZ Super Fund is subject to a limited assurance, currently by KPMG.
+The assurance is carried out in accordance with International Standard on Assurance Engagements (New Zealand) 3000 (Revised) Assurance Engagements other than audits or reviews of historical financial information and International Standard on Assurance Engagements (New Zealand) 3410 Assurance Engagements on Greenhouse Gas Statements ("ISAE (NZ) 3410").
 The Guardians' internal audit process is independent of operational management and reports direct to the Chair of the Audit Committee.
 The process is regularly reviewed by the Guardians' Audit Committee and internal audit reports are presented to each meeting of the Committee.
 13. Professional and ethical standards should be clearly defined and made known to the members of the SWF's governing body(ies), management, and staff.
 Ethical standards The Board of the Guardians has adopted a Board Charter (which includes a Board Code of Conduct), and the Guardians' Human Resources Policy includes an Employee Code of Conduct.
 The Codes of Conduct set out the Guardians' expectations for appropriate ethical and professional behaviour by Board members and staff on various matters including conflicts of interest, political participation, gifts and hospitality, and confidential information.
 The Employee Code of Conduct includes a Securities Trading Procedure.
 To reinforce awareness and understanding of our Securities Trading Procedure, these guidelines are covered in our induction programme for new employees, contractors and Board members.
-There is also periodic refresher training for all investments staff.
-To instil a culture of ethical behaviour and transparency, each person receives a copy of the Code and refresher
+There is also periodic refresher training for all staff.
+Document Number: 3472840 Versio To instil a culture of ethical behaviour and transparency, each person receives a copy of the Code and refresher training on core Code of Conduct topics is provided to employees and contractors and there is a six-monthly

-Principle Implementation training on core Code of Conduct topics is provided to employees and contractors and there is a six-monthly attestation process covering conflicts of interest, gifts and hospitality, health and safety and securities trading.
+Principle Implementation • attestation process covering conflicts of interest, gifts and hospitality, health and safety, authorities and responsibilities and personal securities trading.
 The Guardians' policy framework also includes policies on Procurement and Outsourcing, Communications and Travel & Sensitive Expenditure.
 All staff members have job descriptions which set out a requirement for the individual to take responsibility for compliance with all Guardians' policies and procedures.
 A register of potential and actual conflicts of interests for Board members and staff is maintained.
-Details of these conflicts are disclosed publicly as part of the Guardians' annual Parliamentary Select Committee Review, available on our website.
-Registers of gifts and hospitality are also maintained and published on our website.
+Details of these conflicts are disclosed publicly as part of the Guardians' annual Parliamentary Select Committee Review, available on our website .
+Registers of gifts and hospitality are also maintained and published on our website .
 Analyses of gifts and hospitality received over time are prepared for the Leadership team and staff are regularly reminded of their disclosure obligations.
-Professional standards Board members are required by legislation to have substantial expertise in investment management and candidates are nominated by an independent Nominating Committee (see GAPP 6).
+Professional standards Board members are required by legislation to have substantial expertise in investment management and candidates are nominated by an independent Nominating Committee (see our response to GAPP 6).
 The skills, experience and professional qualifications for Board members are professional qualifications of Board members are detailed in their biographies on our website in the Governance section.
 There is a well-developed induction and ongoing education and development programme for Board members to ensure that they are able to continue to effectively perform their role.
-Performance of the Board and Board members is evaluated annually.
+Performance of the Board and Board members is regularly evaluated.
 The Guardians' frameworks for staff recruitment and selection framework and for performance review and individual development are set out in our Human Resources Policy (which is published on our website).
 The recruitment process includes psychometric testing for all staff.